Nishizacky/Intellisense_for_josim/README.md

 ## Requirements

 - You have to replace file extension .inp into .jsm or .josim for this extension
+- You have to install [JoSIM](https://joeydelp.github.io/JoSIM/) to use 'Execute Simulation'

 ## Extension Settings
 ## Known Issues